 Another way to avoid bloodshot eyes is to consume cannabis products that have lower levels of THC.
 Or try hemp products.
 Since CBD is nonpsychoactive, it provides all of the benefits of marijuana without the high.
 This also means avoiding some of the side effects associated with THC, including red eyes.

-CBD hemp flower has less than .3% THC, but it still may provide relief when you’re experiencing soreness or discomfort.
+CBD flower has less than .3% THC, but it still may provide relief when you’re experiencing soreness or discomfort.
 Also, it may help you relax when you’re feeling nervous or tense.
 Furthermore, CBD hemp flower may help consumers sleep a bit better and better sleep can help reduce the redness in the eyes.

 There’s also CBD oil tinctures, CBD edibles, and CBD vape cartridges.
 These CBD products, like our Hawaiian Haze CBD, will ensure you don’t get red eyes or any other of the side effects associated with THC while still letting you experience many of the benefits.